spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 * The Apps deployed on a Virtual Cluster go to a pause state when the cluster is paused.

-* New apps cannot be deployed on a Virtual Cluster in the paused state.
+* New Apps cannot be deployed on a Virtual Cluster in the paused state.

 * Virtual Clusters in a paused state will continue to appear as an entry in the Palette Dev Engine Console.